Assignment 3: Visualization Critique & Redesign

 In the previous assignment, you created a large number of visualizations but likely stuck with the default design choices the software package (e.g., Tableau) made.
-In this assignment, you will instead focus on these design choices by sketching 3 visualizations, and then crafting a single visualization from a small dataset.
-You should, in theory, be able to justify the contribution of every element of the visualization.
+In this assignment, you will instead focus much more intently on design choices by critiquing a well-known visualization, and developing a redesign first through a series of sketches, and then through a final, polished version.
+By the end of this assignment, you should be able to justify the contribution of every element of a visualization.

 Submit on Canvas →